PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-14 18:42:56
+Last updated: 2024-04-14 18:43:30
-Random Quote: Stella hated Star Wars!
-She lied to you.
-Search your feelings, Ted.
-You know it to be true! - Marshall Eriksen
+Random Quote: Send him to Belize?
+I'll send YOU to Belize. - Walter White